Jim-JMCD/Bash-Test-File-creator/README.md

 __NOTES__
-Binary data that is stored/transmitted may render data deduplication ineffective.
+* Binary data may render storage and transmission data dedplication and compression ineffective.
-The smaller range of printable characters used the longer the script runs.
+* The smaller range of printable characters used the longer the script runs.
+* Testing data duplication, the moost useful range is alphanumeric of 1 to 20 chracters i.e -P 1 to -P 20
+* Testing compression, the most useful range is alphanumeric 1 to 40 i.e. -P 1 to -P 40

 __WINDOWS SPARSE FILES - How to make:__